dssg/dssg-manual/manual.md

 ## The Space

 Each year we rent a space in downtown Chicago.
-While the space changes from year to year, the layout is generally open, with desk space for each team.
+While the space changes from year to year, the layout is open, with desk space for each team.
 There will also be private conference space for team meetings and calls with partners.
 Upon arrival, you will receive the conference room request and reservation policy.
 We also aim to provide access to a kitchen with coffee and an espresso maker.
 We provide a limited supply of snacks and catered meals for special events.
 Let us know if you have any special food restrictions.

 You will learn more about space logistics (location, key card access, etc.) as they are finalized in the weeks leading up to the fellowship.